Can Dogs Eat Avocado? Probably Not

 If your dog snatches some avocado off the breakfast table or the backyard avocado tree, he could be in some danger of digestive distress or something more serious.
 But if your dog's food has avocado listed in the ingredients, it should be fine.

 RELATED: Is It Safe for Dogs to Eat Bananas?

 Avocado as an Ingredient

 Some commercial dog foods or dog treats include ingredients made from the pulp of the avocado—that soft, green stuff around the pit we enjoy in guacamole.
 It's OK if your pup's ingredient list includes avocado oil or avocado meal because avocado is often a small, nontoxic ingredient in these foods.

 But just because avocado oil or avocado meal is considered safe in your dog's food, doesn't mean he should start eating raw avocados.
 Quite the contrary, in fact.

 Even if you keep the pit and the persin away from him, the high-fat content can contribute to weight gain or pancreatitis.
-Your vet will be able to make an informed decision about whether or not your dog can safely eat avocado based on his health history and specific nutritional needs.
+You and your vet will be able to make an informed decision about whether your dog can safely eat avocado based on his health history and specific nutritional needs.